“Whether you think you can or think you can’t, you’re right”

 It’s Not My Fault!

 That’s probably the biggest excuse known to man.
-It’s also the most disempowering.
-You must take responsibility for everything in your life whether it’s good or bad.
+IIt’salso the most disempowering.
+You must take responsibility for everything in your life, whether it’s good or bad.
 You created it.
 You created it all.
-In one way or another, where you are in your life financially, emotionally, physically, mentally or in any other way you can possibly think of, it’s all down to you and the decisions you made.
+In one way or another, where you are in your life financially, emotionally, physically, mentally, or in any other way you can possibly think of, it’ll be down to you and the decisions you made.

-It all comes down to a decision that the individual makes.
 A decision that says I’m not going to allow external circumstances to determine my success.
 I’m not going to allow my upbringing and environment to shape how I live the rest of my life.
 These people decided that despite the odds stacked against them, they wouldn’t allow these circumstances to affect how they moved forward in their life.
 You can decide how to live your life, despite the things that took place before.
-You can decide if you want to be successful and you can decide if you’re going to allow all that shit to shape your future.
+You can decide if you want to be successful, and you can decide if you’re going to allow all that shit to shape your future.
 It’s your choice.
 I know that’s hard to hear for some people.
 Some people have been blaming others their whole lives for why they can’t get it together.

 You are good enough, despite the shit that’s happened to you.
 This stuff does not define you.
 It doesn’t have to create your reality moving forward.
 It happened.
 Now choose to move past that and get on with your life.
 Most people are constantly thinking about the past or worrying about the future.
 How about living in the present and focusing on the next 24 hours ahead of you?
 Stop thinking about what someone said or did to you, what someone didn’t say to you or how you were let down.
 Stop it.
 Look at your day ahead.
 How can you make this next 24 hours really count?
 How can you turn what you have into what you want?

 I think many people spend too much time working on improving the things they can’t do when they should spend their time improving what they’re already good at.
 Focus on your strengths.
 Don’t focus on your weaknesses.
+Your self-limiting beliefs tell you what to do.
 There are far too many people in the world that are great at what you suck at.
 Find those people to work on your weaknesses and spend your time doing the things you’re great at.
 The things that come naturally to you.
-You know what you’re great at, the things that come very easily.
+However, you know what you’re great at, the things that come very easily

 What makes some succeed despite extreme adversity compared to others that lose their grip on life and succumb to the depths of despair?
-David Goggins is an ex Navy SEAL that overcame tremendous odds to achieve many great things.
+David Goggins is an ex-Navy SEAL that overcame tremendous odds to achieve many great things.
 Here is a young boy that grew up in an abusive family.
 His father beat his mother and when he saw this happening, his dad beat him too.
-He was 7 years old when this first happened, and it went on for years.
-He lived in Indiana in a town that was a KKK stronghold with only a few other African-American families living there.
-He was called “nigger” every day at school with no protection from the teachers.
-He was abused physically and mentally every day for most of his childhood.
-His weight ballooned up to 297lbs at his heaviest.
-He was morbidly obese, emotionally damaged, working in a job he hated (killing rodents and cockroaches) and thought, “this is it, this is my life”.

 Don’t Compare Yourself To Others

-With the world of social media dominating many people’s lives today it’s sometimes hard to not compare yourself to others.
-What you must realise is that the “one shot selfie” was taken 36 times and the “no make-up selfie” is still made up slightly.
-The “woke up looking like this selfie” is also a fake; just like the Breitling you bought in that Turkish souk last year on holiday.
+With the world of social media dominating many people’s lives today, it’s sometimes hard not to compare yourself to others.
+What you must realise is that the “one shot selfie” was taken 36 times, and the “o make-up selfie” is still made up slightly.
+The “Woke up looking like this selfie” is also a fake, just like the Breitling you bought in that Turkish souk last year on holiday.

 Focus on your own goals and your own life.
-Look in the mirror, that’s your competition.
+Look in the mirror; that’s your competition.
 But I get it; you’ve got Facebook and Instagram showing you all day long these beautiful people having an amazing life.
 Ignore it.
 Focus on your own shit.
-It’s not real anyway.
-It’s a tiny snapshot of 1% of their life.
+IIt’snot real, anyway.
+IIt’sa tiny snapshot of 1% of their life.
 If someone has a million pounds in the bank, they have million-pound problems.
-Everyone’s life is full of the same problems.
+Everyone’slife is full of the same problems.
 We all have problems, rest assured.
-Concentrate on being the best YOU that you can be, in every area of your life that’s important to you.
+We all have self-limiting beliefs.
+Concentrate on being the best YOU that you can be in every area of your life that’s important to you.

 “Don’t compare yourself with anyone in this world.
 If you do so, you are insulting yourself”.